Sydney-Informatics-Hub/computer-vision-fine-tuning/README.md

 ResNets and YOLOs are both based on convolutional neural networks.
 ViT models apply transformer model architecture.

 Currently, ResNets and YOLOs are the easiest to work with and the most broadly supported.
 They also can be fine tuned or even trained on surprisingly small datasets.
-On the other hand, ViT models require enormous sums of data for fine tuning.
+ViT models require enormous sums of data for fine tuning, which makes them slightly less attractive in research use cases where datasets are often on the smaller side.
 In this repository, I will first focus on demonstrating workflows for using ResNet and YOLO architectures.
 YOLO models often excel in terms of inference / prediction speed, which is very attractive when considering possible production or deployment scenarios where computational resources may be at a premium or speed is a requirement.